Himmelsw4nderer/HugeGooBot/README.md

 ### Notifications
 - `tiktok [tiktok username]` - Adds TikTok notification in the channel
 - `twitch [twitch username]` - Adds twitch notification in the channel
-- `youtube [youtube username]` - Adds youtube notification in the channel
+- `youtube [youtube username/link]` - Adds youtube notification in the channel
+- `instagramm [instagramm username]` - Adds instagramm notification in the channel
 - `listnotifications` - Lists all notifications of the channel
 - `removenotification [position]` - Removes a notification from the channel with the index from `listnotifications`